build-server-protocol/build-server-protocol/docs/bsp.md

 trait ScalaTestClassesResult {
   def items: List[ScalaTestClassesItem]
 }

 trait ScalaTestClassesItem {
-    def target: BuildTargetIdentifier
+    /** The build target that contains the test classes. */ def target: BuildTargetIdentifier

     /** The fully qualified names of the test classes in this target */ def classes: List[String]
 }
 ```

+This request may trigger a compilation on the selected build targets.
+The server is free to send any
+number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before
+completing the response.
+The client is free to forward these messages to the LSP editor client.

 ## 1.8.
 Appendix